 The Moto G series has been a staunch fan favorite ever since its initial release in late 2013.
 Combining solid hardware, affordable pricing and a near stock Android experience, the Moto G series has rightfully earned its place as a key player in the Android ecosystem.
 After having first been acquired by Google and then sold off to Lenovo, the Motorola brand still managed to push out timely updates for its devices.
-The most current news for the Moto G series is that the the Moto G4 Play finally has received its planned update date.
+The most current news for the Moto G series is that the the Moto G4 Play has finally begun receiving the Android Nougat update.

 Want to skip ahead?
 Jump to:

 - Moto G5 (2017) Android update

 - Moto G4 / G4 Play / G4 Plus (2016) Android update

 - Moto G3 / Turbo (2015) Android update

 - Motorola Moto G / 4G (2013) Android update

 Moto G Android update overview